 His Quinta is open for visitors more info on www.qdf.pt

-Whilst not an expert plantsman, he has a passion for sustainable gardening and the use of appropriate plants and landscape for specific environments.
+Whilst not an expert plantsman, he has a passion for sustainable gardening and the use of appropriate plants and landscape for appropriate environments.
 This is particularly relevant in the mediterranean climate, where we need to think both in the short and long term and enjoy the diversity that is around us already.

 He has always loved gardening and also enjoys designing gardens, trying to use as many indigenous plants as possible and some of the more suitable plants that come from his home country.
 Burford has been gardening in the Algarve for many years and his garden is open for visits.